Across a Snow-Covered Desert

 Make your first stop Mule Canyon to visit the House on Fire.
 This famous archaeological site sits beneath flame-like striated sandstone, so arrive mid-morning to catch the light show.
 A one-mile hike into Mule Canyon takes you to the House on Fire; however, you can explore for miles before turning around.
 Other dwellings rest in nooks high above the canyon floor, so bring binoculars and keep your eyes out as you wander along the wash.
 (Read: Exploring Mule Canyon's House on Fire)

 With an itch for more observation of the ancient, hike Junction Ruin at Grand Gulch, the shortest hike to an archaeological site in this area.
-Junction Ruin is a unique Anasazi site that sits right at the "junction" with Grand Gulch and Kane Gulch.
-The location features pictographs and petroglyphs as well as other glimpses into the Anasazi life.
+Junction Ruin is a unique Ancestral Puebloan site that sits right at the "junction" with Grand Gulch and Kane Gulch.
+The location features pictographs and petroglyphs as well as other glimpses into the ancient way of life.
 Just shy of 20 miles west from Mule Canyon, this hike is 8 miles roundtrip from the Kane Gulch Ranger Station — the most easily accessible/safest trailhead to leave your vehicle at.
 All of the roads are paved and no 4WD or high clearance is necessary.
 Day-use permits are available at Kane Gulch Ranger Station ($5 a person, per day).
 Browse Cedar Mesa permit information.
 Educate yourself on Grand Gulch's trailhead distances.
 Map of the Grand Gulch.